Tobie-Rathbun/Profile--Readme/README.md

 - 👀 I’m interested in design, electrical engineering, music
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate
-- 📫 Reach me on insta @ThatTobie or by email @ tsrathbun@gmail.com
+- 📫 Reach me on insta.com/thattobie or by email: tsrathbun@gmail.com

 <!---
 thispaghetti/thispaghetti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.